 Your WordPress blog will need web hosting services and I like Bluehost web hosting.
 Click here to start a blog on WordPress, then you can follow the easy tutorial below to make this process quick.
 Bluehost is a great web host and I have had a great experience with them personally and while helping clients get online.

 So I decided to start a blog for myself.
 It was definitely the best decision I made as I love having my own platform.
 I’m not making five figures a month yet but I’m making a few extra hundreds to chip away at my student loans.

 Before the blog, I was selling t-shirts and mugs via print of demand.
-That industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup as a backup to the t-shirt grind.
+The print on demand industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup to the t-shirt grinding.

 Bluehost has been good to us so far.
 I’ve been using Bluehost to build my wife’s beauty blog website and well she isn’t complaining.
 Bluehost is still one of the top web hosting companies and you can start your own WordPress blog with them for as low as $3.95 a month.
 If you sign up using my link, then you will get your domain name for free when you purchase the 36-month shared hosting plan.
-You DO NOT need anything else right now if you are just starting off so please ignore the higher priced virtual private server and dedicated hosting plans.
+You DO NOT need anything other than the basic or plus plan if you are just getting started with blogging.
+You can ignore the higher priced virtual private server and dedicated hosting plans.
 Hopefully, you still want to learn how to start a blog, you can skip to STEP 1 if you aren’t interested in learning more about Bluehost.